Azure-for-Startups/Content/README.md

 ##Data
--	**[Azure SQL Overview] (https://azure.microsoft.com/en-us/documentation/articles/sql-database-technical-overview/)** – Gain an overview on SQL and how to create a SQL DB.
+-	**[Azure SQL Overview] (https://azure.microsoft.com/en-us/documentation/articles/sql-database-technical-overview/)** – Gain an overview on SQL and how to create a SQL DB on Azure.
 -	**[Azure SQL (PaaS) vs. SQL Server on Azure VMs (IaaS)] (https://azure.microsoft.com/en-us/documentation/articles/sql-database-paas-vs-sql-server-iaas/)** - Learn what scenarios are better for an IaaS vs. PaaS SQL solution.
--	**[DocumentDB] (https://azure.microsoft.com/en-us/documentation/services/documentdb/)** – Learn about this fully managed NoSQL database service and how to build and managed DocumentDB applications.
+-	**[DocumentDB] (https://azure.microsoft.com/en-us/documentation/services/documentdb/)** – Learn about this fully managed NoSQL database service and how to build and manage DocumentDB applications.
 -	**[MongoDB on Azure] (https://docs.mongodb.com/ecosystem/platforms/windows-azure/)** ¬- Learn about MongoDB on Azure and deployment recommendations.

    ###*Tutorials and Sample code*